 If you can't find the files that you are looking for, you may not have granted access to some files and folders.
-The first time you open the File Search command, Raycast should prompt you to grant access to your files and folders.
+The first time you open the Search Files command, Raycast should prompt you to grant access to your files and folders.

 You can check that Raycast has access to your files and folders in System Preferences → Security & Privacy → Privacy → Files and Folders.

 In case both Spotlight and Raycast do not show expected results, Apple suggests to rebuild the Spotlight index by first adding and then removing folders via the Privacy tab under macOS Spotlight preferences.
 Try adding your home folder (or other folders where your files are located that you cannot find via Raycast) to the Privacy tab and removing it again.
 This is also described here: https://support.apple.com/en-us/HT201716

 If that does not resolve the problem, you can try some commands on the terminal: